diegoib/de-zoomcamp/1_intro/notes_1.md

     - *USERNAME* is the one we used when creating the ssh keys
     - *IP* is the external IP we copied in the previous step from th VM info
     - Tip: the command `htop` shows some information and a list of the tasks that are running.
 1. Another tip, for future occassions, we can configurate the login information in a config file.
+ANd we can also, configure visual studio code to work directly within the VM.
   1. Create a config file in *~/.ssh* in case we don't have it already.
   1. include the following code in the file:
       ```yaml